Get

 What do you do when you’re not creating?

-I’m really busy with my architecture studies, so sometimes I can’t even find the time to draw every day.
-But I’m really into foreign languages, and I’ve spent a lot of time learning French for a couple of years.
+Sometimes I can’t even find the time to draw every day.
+I’m really into foreign languages, and I’ve spent a lot of time learning French for a couple of years.
 Later I moved on to Arabic, but regrettably, I haven’t studied much recently.
 I also love traveling, taking photos, and eating delicious food from around the world.

 Who are your favorite painters, and who or what inspires you?